 Learning to make a water filter is a valuable survival skill.
 A thousand years ago people could wander through North America drinking any water that they pleased.
 Unfortunately that is not the case anymore.
-Much of our water contains pathogens such as giardia that may cause extreme illness – illness that could easily prove fatal in a survival situation.
+Much of our water contains contaminants and pathogens such as giardia that may cause extreme illness – illness that could easily prove fatal in a survival situation.
 Unless you are sure that the water you are drinking is safe, then you better purify it by whatever means necessary.
-Modern water filters are very effective at filtering out giardia and if you don’t have one, boiling is the next best option.
-If for whatever reason you’re unable to boil your water, you can construct a water filter using natural materials and it may or may NOT be effective at filtering out pathogens like giardia.
-It is a gamble, but in some circumstances it might be the only option.
+Modern water filters with micron-sized pores are very effective at filtering out giardia and if you don’t have one, boiling is the next best option.
+If your water contains lots of sediments and/or strong odors, you can construct a primitive water filter using natural materials to remove sediments and odors before boiling.
+Please note that natural filters alone do not remove pathogens.

 The first step to make a water filter is to find or make a container that will hold everything together.
 If there is garbage around (which unfortunately, there usually is) then you may be able to find a 2 liter soda bottle.
 Cut off the bottom of the bottle, turn it upside down, and it will work great for containing the filter materials.
 If you don’t have a soda bottle, you can make something similar out of bark.